 About Me

-Outside of research I enjoy basketball, keeping up with current events, music, and cooking!
+Outside of research I enjoy cycling, keeping up with the news, music, and cooking!

 News